AndrewLawrence/dCVnet/README.md

 cross-validation is computationally expensive, but ensures hyperparameter tuning is fully separate from performance evaluation.

+#### Nested Imputation

+Imputation of missing variables should be nested within cross-validation, as of version 1.3 (September 2024) dCVnet supports some forms of imputation.
+This is described in the `dCVnet-imputation` vignette.

+#### Application

+A dCVnet object includes a final "production" model which can be applied to new data to make predictions.
+It is this production model (fit to the complete dataset) that the cross-validated performance metrics apply.
+Usually where coefficients are to be interpreted the coefficients of interest are those of this production model.

 ### Summary

 This package aims to provide an approachable interface for conducting a